 Click the photos or links below to learn more.

-If you're looking for a small drip coffee maker, then this 4 cup Mr. Coffee Simple Brew might be perfect for you.
+If you’re looking for a small coffee maker, then this Black Decker 5-cup Coffee Maker might be perfect for you.

 Or, if you like the little pods of coffee like my mom does, then this is a very highly rated option that is small and compact.